Fashion designer Kate Spade found dead in her New York apartment

 "For our customers, fashion is in the right place in their life.
 It's an adornment, not an obsession."

+Spade was being mourned on Tuesday as an iconic tastemaker who reshaped the American fashion industry.

+The Council of Fashion Designers for America praised Spade for her influential body of work, saying in a statement that she had an "immeasurable impact" on "the way the world viewed American accessories."

 She was born Kate Brosnahan in Kansas City, Missouri, in December 1962, the daughter of a construction company owner and a housewife.
-She co-founded her company in 1993, and over the next decade built it into an empire that also included shoes, luggage, stationary and other accessories.
+She co-founded her company in 1993 with Andy Spade, the man who would become her business partner and husband.
+And over the next decade, they built it into an empire that also included shoes, luggage, stationery and other accessories.

 Spade exited the company in 2007, after it was scooped up from the Neiman Marcus Group for $125 million by the company then known as Liz Claiborne Inc. Ten years later, Coach, now known as Tapestry Inc., acquired the brand for $2.4 billion.